Catholic Schools Onward

 - Schools should develop a system to engage parents in monitoring daily the identified possible symptoms of COVID-19 listed below.
 As we learn about the disease, we may need to alter the list by adding or subtracting symptoms.
-Fever or chills, Cough, Shortness of breath or difficulty breathing, Fatigue, Muscle or body aches, Headache, New loss of taste or smell, Sore throat, Congestion or runny nose, Nausea or vomiting, diarrhea.
+I attest to:

 - Signing into a learning management system daily and checking off that this was completed.

 - Sending in with their child an entrance ticket ( a small piece of paper that the parent has initialed) that can be monitored in the child’s home room as the take attendance